Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Conclusion

 We presented a practical, dual-layer enforcement approach that couples Linux kernel tracing with both interpretable rules and a tree-ensemble classifier, integrated into SELinux via lightweight booleans (\texttt{rule\_block}, \texttt{ml\_block}).
 The dataset—built from \verb|function_graph| traces plus resource and graph features—supports accurate detection of file-encryption behavior while enabling policy extraction.
 In proof-of-concept aligned with our prior training results, the \emph{model} delivers near-state-of-the-art accuracy, the \emph{rules} provide low-latency verdicts over the same 36 features, and the \emph{two-layer OR} retains model-level detection with rule-like responsiveness.

-Future work includes: (i)~reducing memory and CPU footprint through C/C++ collectors and adaptive sampling, (ii)~hardening against adversarial timing and call-pattern perturbations, (iii)~automating per-tenant whitelists (users, applications, path scopes), (iv)~broadening explainability and audit to support operational roll-out in enterprise settings, and (v) considering the possibilities to expand the method to other enterprise operating systems.
+Future work includes: (i) drastically reducing memory and CPU footprint by porting the user-space proof-of-concept into a highly optimized kernel module to eliminate trace-parsing overhead, (ii)~hardening against adversarial timing and call-pattern perturbations, (iii)~automating per-tenant whitelists (users, applications, path scopes), (iv)~broadening explainability and audit to support operational roll-out in enterprise settings, and (v) considering the possibilities to expand the method to other enterprise operating, (vi) developing a unified, hardware-agnostic benchmarking framework to enable rigorous, quantitative head-to-head comparisons of latency, operational footprint, and enforcement strength between our dual-layer system, eBPF-based models, and VMI/sandbox solutions.